laurentperrinet/Perrinet20PredictiveProcessing/README.md

 http://lierdakil.github.io/pandoc-crossref/

 TODO: move to https://greenelab.github.io/manubot-rootstock/
-TODO: focus on the "predicting the present" idea
-TODO: check terminology for Active Inference

 -->

 1 Motivation: Role of dynamics in the neural computations underlying visual processing {#sec:intro}
 ======================================================================================

-Vision, the capacity of making sense of the luminous environment, is a highly complex process which is still out of reach for our understanding.
-In particular models of vision as implemented in computers can learn complex categorization tasks on precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
-As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities: It comes for granted while it is largely self-organized and very efficient metabolic-wise.
+Vision, the capacity of making sense of the luminous environment, is traditionally thought as a sequence of processing steps from the input retinal image to some higher-level representation.
+It is often thought that this "pipeline" is implemented by a strictly feedforward process in the visual pathways, from the retina to the thalamus and then to the cortex.
+Indeed, vision allows for instance for the simple detection of the printed character you are currently looking at and allowing the reading of this sentence.
+This involves rapid and unconscious low-level processes.
+However, such processes are largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
+More generally, vision will correctly complete the image of a word with a missing letter (such as "EY-") or with ambiguous or incorrect detections such as in "UN1V3RS4L", showing that such processes may involve predictive processes.
+This illustrates vision is also the hallmark of higher capacities and can learn a generative model of sensory data: However simple or complex, a retinal image will always be interpreted as a visual scene with respect to some cognitive context.
+Furthermore, vision also allows for prospective predictions such as those revealed during mental imagery - and is a basic ground-stone for one's creativity, or *imagination*.
+As a consequence, vision is a highly complex process and it is still not known how that is possible.
+In particular, models of vision as implemented in computers can learn complex categorization tasks on precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
+As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities.
 As a consequence, and to rephrase [@Wigner90], "the Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
-Indeed, studying vision allows to span from low-level feats such as unconscious inferences (detecting and reading a printed character, for instance) to higher capacities such as the interpretation of complex scenes with respect to some cognitive context.
-Furthermore, vision also allows for prospective predictions such as those revealed during mental imagery - and is a basic ground-stone for one's creativity, or *imagination*.

 Anatomically, visual processing is the result of the interplay of neural networks which are organized in a hierarchy of visual areas.
 Each visual area is itself a dynamical process, from its first stage, the retina, to the different areas which help in forming a parallel and distributed representation of the visual world.
-To make sense of such a complex system, it has been proposed that to make sense of the network of visual areas, this system is organized such that it is efficient [@Attneave54].
+Moreover, this organization is largely self-organized and very efficient metabolic-wise.
+To make sense of such complex network of visual areas, it has been proposed that this system is organized such that it efficiently predicts sensory data [@Attneave54].
 This ecological approach [@Atick92] allows to explain many aspects of visual processing.
 Such principles take different forms such as redundancy reduction [@Barlow61], maximization of information transfer [@Linsker90] or minimization of metabolic energy.
 Visual representations should handle geometrical transformations (such as the motion of a visual object) but also sensory modifications, such as with eye movements.
 Formalizing such optimization strategies in probabilistic language, these may be encompassed by the "Bayesian Brain" framework [@Knill04].
 Moreover, it is possible to link these different theories into a single framework, the Free-Energy Principle (FEP) [@Friston10]